excaliburjs/excaliburjs.github.io/docs/10-input.md

 ### Inspecting the keyboard

-You can inspect [[Engine.input]] to see what the state of the keyboard is during an update.
+You can inspect[[Keyboard|engine.input.keyboard]] to see what the state of the keyboard is during an update.

-It is recommended that keyboard actions that directly effect actors be handled like so to improve code quality:
+It is recommended that keyboard actions that directly effect actors be queried, instead of subscribed to:

 ```ts
 class Player extends ex.Actor {